polterware/.github/profile/README.md

 # spktrm

-**welcome to spktrm!** we are a software development company committed to open-source, where innovation, transparency, and collaboration drive everything we do.
+**welcome to spktrm!** we are a software development studio committed to open-source, where innovation, transparency, and collaboration drive everything we do.

 ## about us